Para[ismy]normal

 Steps:

 1. Sweep your location before the investigation.
-Note any high EMF sources like fridges, routers, dimmer switches, and fluorescent lighting.
+Note any significant EMF sources like fridges, routers, dimmer switches, and fluorescent lighting.

 2. Record baseline readings every few feet and log them.